HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 ##### Minification

-While minification for JavaScript is a common practice (as mentioned earlier in this chapter), it's also important to recognize the value of minifying other <a hreflang="en" href="https://web.dev/articles/optimizing-content-efficiency-optimize-encoding-and-transfer?hl=en">static text assets</a> such as CSS files due to the data savings that can be obtained.
+While minification for JavaScript is a common practice (as mentioned earlier in this chapter), it's also important to recognize the value of minifying other [static text assets](https://web.dev/articles/optimizing-content-efficiency-optimize-encoding-and-transfer) such as CSS files due to the data savings that can be obtained.
 Tools within IDEs can help automate and streamline this process to increase efficiency.

 {{ figure_markup(
   image="unminified-css-savings.png",